PINTO0309/onnx-aec/README.md

 # onnx-aec

 **This real-time echo cancellation implementation using ONNX is unstable, and there is a problem that the voice after echo cancellation sounds distorted.
-I am not familiar with voice processing, so I am struggling with this.**
+I am not familiar with voice processing, so I am struggling with this.
+I welcome any suggestions for improvement from those knowledgeable in audio processing.**

 A playground for experimenting with acoustic echo cancellation using a microphone, speaker, and ONNX.